Paul Rose (political figure): Role in October Crisis

-During what became known as the October Crisis, on October 5, 1970, members of the FLQ's Liberation Cell kidnapped the British Trade Commissioner James Cross from his Montreal home as part of a violent attempt to overthrow the elected government and to establish a socialist Quebec state independent of Canada.
+During what became known as the October Crisis, on 5 October 1970, members of the FLQ's Liberation Cell kidnapped the British Trade Commissioner James Cross from his Montreal home as part of a violent attempt to overthrow the elected government and to establish a socialist Quebec state independent of Canada.

-On October 10, Paul Rose as leader of the FLQ's Chénier Cell joined with members Jacques Rose (brother), Bernard Lortie, and Francis Simard to kidnap Quebec Vice Premier and cabinet minister, Pierre Laporte.
+On 10 October, Paul Rose as leader of the FLQ's Chénier Cell joined with members Jacques Rose (brother), Bernard Lortie, and Francis Simard to kidnap Quebec Vice Premier and cabinet minister, Pierre Laporte.
 Believing many others would follow in an uprising, their goal was to have Quebec live up to the fate wished for it by the Lower Canada rebellions of 1837–8, namely to become an independent country.
 However, the kidnapping did not work out as planned and they killed Laporte.
 Some say that FLQ killed him without hesitation in order to show to the population they were serious.
-Another version of the story says that the minister died by strangulation by accident when two of the kidnappers (Paul Rose was not there) were about to release him and they tried to restrain him after he attempted to free himself.
 In 1971, Rose was convicted of the kidnapping and murder of Laporte and sentenced to life imprisonment.

 In 1980, the Duchaine Report found that Rose was not present when Laporte was killed.
 He was released on parole in 1982.

 Later evidence would prove the contrary.
 "A coroner's inquest soon after the murder determined that Laporte had been strangled by a gold religious medal he wore around his neck.
 In a conversation wiretapped by police, Rose even admitted to his lawyer that he “finished” Laporte with the gold chain."
 However, the police officer who recorded the conversation told The Globe and Mail that Rose may have made the statement to cover up for another cell member.
 Another version, less "drastic", says rather that this secretly recorded conversation was between Paul Rose's brother, Jacques, and his lawyer, Robert Lemieux.
 Jacques Rose then told that Pierre Laporte was accidentally strangled during a struggle after he tried to escape while two of the kidnappers were about to release him.
 As this conversation was recorded without the consent of Rose and Lemieux, it could not be used as evidence.

 Rose also remained unrepentant.
 In an interview he gave to Le Devoir, he said: